Confession of Pain: Plot summary

 After a long investigation, which includes a few dangerous confrontations with a "suspect", Yau discovers Lau's secret and dark past.
-Chow Yuen-sing had murdered Lau's family members in Macau several years ago when Lau was still a boy, and he bribed the police to close the case.
+Chow Yuen-sing, who was involved in drug trafficking, had murdered Lau's father, who was an officer in the anti-drug department, and all his other family members in Macau 25 years ago when Lau was still a child, and he bribed the police to close the case.
 Lau survived, took on a new identity, and grew up in an orphanage before moving to Hong Kong, where he became a police officer.
-Lau seeks vengeance on Chow and he pretended to fall in love with Susan and married her.
-He attempts to kill Susan by drugging her and locking her inside the kitchen after turning on the gas.
-Susan survives, but is badly injured because there was an explosion, and ends up in hospital.
+Lau seeks vengeance on Chow and he pretended to fall in love with Susan and married her to get close to Chow.
+Lau wants to kill all Chow's family members just like Chow has done with his own family, so he attempts to kill Susan by drugging her and locking her inside the kitchen after turning on the gas.
+At the last moment, Lau is informed that Susan was not Chow's daughter but only a stepdaughter, which eliminates his reason to avenge her, but it is too late.
+Susan survives the explosion, but she is badly injured and ends up in hospital.

 Lau visits Susan in hospital and mentally confesses the truth to her.
 She reveals that she already knows he tried to murder her because she was still partially conscious when he drugged her and locked her in the kitchen.
 She then asks him if he ever really loved her.
 Lau realises that, in his desire for revenge, he has destroyed a new family he created with Susan.
 Susan does not believe him, loses her will to live, and dies.
 Yau meets Lau outside the hospital and tells him his conclusion.
 Lau returns to Susan's room, where he feels overwhelmed by guilt and eventually commits suicide by shooting himself in the head.